lnbits/lnbits-extensions/README.md

 Official registry for vetted LNbits extensions

 To submit an extension to this registry add your manifest into the [`extensions.json`](extensions.json) file in this repository.
+### Important

+Only submit fully working extensions, we are not here to review and imrpove your code.

+Do not add dependencies, LNbits has plenty of dependencies you can use.

+Te easier an extension is to review, the quicker the review process will be.

+### Manifest format

 The file MUST use the `extensions` format: